Sherlock Holmes (2009 film): Sequels

 The sequel, Sherlock Holmes: A Game of Shadows, with Downey and Law returning, was released on 16 December 2011.
-A third film was scheduled for release in 2022, with Downey and Law again reprising their roles, Dexter Fletcher replacing Ritchie as director, and Chris Brancato writing the script.
+A third film is currently in development hell, with Downey and Law again reprising their roles, Dexter Fletcher replacing Ritchie as director, and Chris Brancato writing the script.
 Two television series set in the universe of the films are in development for HBO Max.
-However, there hasn't been any update on it since then.